presidential-innovation-fellows/pif-website/apply/job-announcement.md

 Acting as a strategic advisor, collaborating with cross-functional teams to achieve organizational or project objectives, and leading stakeholders through organizational change in one or more of the following areas:

-- **Software and Cloud Infrastructure** - This track includes expertise in DevOps, cloud computing, cloud infrastructure, front-end engineering, back-end engineering, and/or enterprise-level technology leadership.
+- **Software and Cloud Infrastructure** - Expertise in DevOps, cloud computing, cloud infrastructure, front-end engineering, back-end engineering, and/or enterprise-level technology leadership.
-- **Product Management** - This track includes expertise in product development, product management, and/or agile software methodologies.
+- **Product Management** - Expertise in product development, product management, and/or agile software methodologies.
-- **Design and Experience** - This track includes expertise in user experience (UX), human-centered design, service design, implementation design and/or customer experience (CX).
+- **Design and Experience** - Expertise in user experience (UX), human-centered design, service design, implementation design and/or customer experience (CX).
-- **Data Strategy and AI** - This track includes expertise in the areas of data strategy and artificial intelligence.
+- **Data Strategy and AI** - Expertise in the areas of data strategy and artificial intelligence.
 This includes data management, machine learning, data science, and/or modern statistical and computational methods.
-- **Digital Transformation and Strategy** - This track includes expertise in the areas of strategy and digital transformation.
+- **Digital Transformation and Strategy** - Expertise in the areas of strategy and digital transformation.
 This includes digital marketing or advertising, healthcare innovation, change management, community outreach & engagement, DEIA, venture capital, accelerators, or incubators; and/or corporate innovation.

 ## Qualifications